peak-gao/code-notes/React/react-notes-mini-1.md

     - do all the setup you couldn’t do without a DOM
 - initialization that requires DOM nodes should go here Can call setState: Yes
+- If you ever need to render your app on the server (SSR/isomorphic/other buzzwords), componentWillMount will actually be called twice – once on the server, and again on the client – which is probably not what you want.
+Putting the data loading code in componentDidMount will ensure that data is only fetched from the client

 **Use Cases**
 - good place to instantiate the network request to get data